kubermatic/machine-controller/docs/howto-provider.md

 Provider implementations are located in individual packages in `github.com/kubermatic/machine-controller/pkg/cloudprovider/provider`.
 Here see e.g. `hetzner` as a straight and good understandable implementation.
 Other implementations are there too, helping to understand the needed tasks inside and around the `Provider` interface implementation.

 When retrieving the individual configuration from the provider specification a type for unmarshalling is needed.
 Here first the provider configuration is read and based on it the individual values of the configuration are retrieved.
-Typically the access data (token, ID/key combination, document with all information) alternatively can be passed via an environment cariable.
+Typically the access data (token, ID/key combination, document with all information) alternatively can be passed via an environment variable.
 According methods of the used `providerconfig.ConfigVarResolver` do support this.

 For creation of new machines the support of the possible information has to be checked.
 The machine controller supports _CentOS_, _CoreOS_, and _Ubuntu_.
-Possibly those aren't supported by the cloud infrastructure and a `providerconfig.ErrOSNotSupported` has to be returned.
+In case one or more aren't supported by the cloud infrastructure the error `providerconfig.ErrOSNotSupported` has to be returned.

 ## Integrate provider into the Machine Controller